harmlessaccount/discord-docs/SESSION_ID.md

 # Information about Session IDs

 This is a document about Session IDs on Discord.
 Reversing JS is necessary to know how they are generated.
-Work in progress.
+Work is finished, found how to generate session IDs after digging more through the code.

 # Attributes